ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty

-While it is possible to learn an individual weight for each position and semantic category in filter $\textbf{K}$, we found that restricting the number of parameters through a kernel function increases the ability of the network to quickly learn generalizable semantic-geometric distributions.
-Therefore, we learn a sparse kernel $k^c(\cdot)$ for each semantic category and assign kernel values to $\mathbf{K}$ at each filter index, where distance is dependent on the resolution $\Delta r$ of the voxel map.
-For a filter of dimension $f$ and resolution $\Delta r$, the kernel weights $\textbf{K}^c_{k,l,m}$ at filter indices $k, l, m$ can be calculated by evaluating kernel function $k^c$ at the offset of position $k, l, m$ from the centroid as follows.
+Effectively, kernel $\mathbf{K}$ is a weight matrix where each weight represents a semantic and spatial likelihood of points being correlated around the query voxel. {Therefore, we propose to learn a unique kernel $k^c$ for each semantic category and assign convolutional filter weights to $\mathbf{K}$ by discretizing the kernel function.
+For a filter of dimension $f$ and resolution $\Delta r$, the convolution parameters $\textbf{K}^c_{n,o,p}$ at filter indices $n, o, p$ can be calculated by evaluating kernel function $k^c$ at the offset of position $n, o, p$ relative to the filter center as follows.}